Star Comics (Italy): Birth and Development

 From the ashes of Labor Comics, Star Comics was born in 1987 through the efforts of Sergio Cavallerin and Marco Marcello Lupoi.
-The duo proposed to Giovanni Bovini (owner of a printing press in Bosco, a district of Perugia) the low-cost publication of L’Uomo Ragno.
+The duo proposed to Giovanni Bovini (owner of a printing press in Bosco, a district of Perugia) the low-cost publication of L'Uomo Ragno.
 The proposal was accepted, and the project launched on 6 March 1987, with Cavallerin as editor-in-chief and Lupoi as editorial coordinator.
-Sales were initially slow, but eventually rose enough for Star Comics to turn a profit and launch other popular titles such as Fantastic Four, Gli incredibili X-Men, Captain America e i Vendicatori (The Avengers), Il Punitore, along with lesser-known series and special one-shots.
+Sales were initially slow, but eventually rose enough for Star Comics to turn a profit and launch other popular titles such as Fantastic Four, Gli incredibili X-Men, Captain America e The Avengers, Il Punitore, along with lesser-known series and special one-shots.

 The arrival of Marvel Italia in 1994, which acquired all rights to Marvel's publications in Italy, prompted Star Comics to completely rethink its superhero line.
 The publisher had to relinquish the series previously managed by Lupoi (who immediately joined Marvel Italia), but managed to stay afloat thanks to a new editorial team recruited by Ade Capone and led by Paolo A. Livorati, with translations by Andrea Cotta Ramusino and Valerio Lanari.
-In this "new phase" (1994–1998), Star introduced Italian audiences to comics from Image Comics (including Spawn and Gen¹³) and several series from Dark Horse Comics, becoming Italy’s main outlet for both major American independent labels.
+In this "new phase" (1994–1998), Star introduced Italian audiences to comics from Image Comics (including Spawn and Gen¹³) and several series from Dark Horse Comics, becoming Italy's main outlet for both major American independent labels.
 From mid-1995, due to the growing creative fragmentation of the Image consortium, Star focused on the WildStorm imprint, featuring characters created by Jim Lee.

 At the same time, Star decided—under the guidance of the Kappa Boys—to expand beyond American titles and begin publishing manga (Japanese comics).
 This proved to be a fortunate move, coinciding with (and partly sparking) a boom in Japanese comics readership in Italy.
 Notably, with Dragon Ball, Star became the first publisher in Italy to release a manga in the original right-to-left reading format.
 The company also resumed popular series left incomplete due to the bankruptcy of Granata Press, such as Ranma ½ and Maison Ikkoku.
-Since 1999, the Japanese sector has been the driving force of the Perugia-based publisher, with major titles such as Saint Seiya, One Piece, Shaman King, Detective Conan, Ken il guerriero, Le bizzarre avventure di JoJo, and the aforementioned Dragon Ball and Ranma ½.
+Since 1999, the Japanese sector has been the driving force of the Perugia-based publisher, with major titles such as Saint Seiya, One Piece, Shaman King, Fairy Tail, Detective Conan, Fist of the North Star, Le bizzarre avventure di JoJo, Sailor Moon, Vinland Saga, and the aforementioned Dragon Ball, Dragon Ball Super and Ranma ½.